ArnaldoKJQ/Uptime/README.md

 # 🌐 Web-Status-Telegram

-A lightweight Python-based monitoring tool that tracks the availability of your websites and sends instant status updates to a Telegram bot.
+A lightweight bash monitoring tool that tracks the availability of your websites and sends instant status updates to a Telegram bot.

 ---